beeper/barcelona/README.md

 - [Other Contributors](https://github.com/open-imcore/imessage-rest/contributors)

 ## License
-This project is licensed under the GNU Affero General Public License (with the following amendments) – see the [LICENSE.md](LICENSE.md) for details.
+This project is licensed under the Apache 2 license – see the [LICENSE.md](LICENSE.md) for details.

 ## Acknowledgments
 - I could not have done this without [Hopper](https://www.hopperapp.com/) – It is an excellent tool for reverse-engineering and I have spent countless hours using it for this project.